Filler

 In Egypt, the word baladi literally means "my country", the "home" someone's family came from before they migrated away from the villages and into the cities.
 Today, the term has taken on the broader meaning of the culture of traditional values and traditional lifestyle.
 Whether still living in rural areas or now living in an urban center such as Cairo, the word baladi carries a connotation of wholesomeness, tradition, and simple lifestyle.
 It is similar to how the word "country" is often used in the United States to refer to a "heartland" or "salt of the earth" culture.
 The word can also be used in a disparaging sense, to refer to someone who is unsophisticated.

-Belly dancers often use the term baladi dress interchangeably with gallabiya, the Egyptian word for a dress in the traditional style, whereas an Egyptian person would use the term gallabiya.
+The term baladi dress can be used interchangeably with the word gallabiya, when referring to the women's version of the long, loose-fitting garment in the traditional style.
+An Egyptian person would normally just use the term gallabiya.

 The image to the right is on the envelope for the "Egyptian Shirt" pattern sold by the Folkwear pattern company.
 A dancer who wished to make a traditional style of gallabiya could use this pattern, choose opaque cotton fabric, and make the dress long enough to reach the floor.